-It is still a simple process, but in this case, you would have to power your trailer light them with a vehicle battery.
+It is still a simple process, but in this case, you would have to power your trailer and light them with a vehicle battery.
 So disconnect the trailer plugs, and use the wires on the pin to help you identify the specific pinholes you want to test.

-For a trailer light test without a vehicle, you would need some wires to attach your plugs to the battery.
-So connect the negative pinhole to the negative terminal on your battery, and one of the pinholes to the positive terminal on your battery.
+For a trailer light test without a vehicle, you would need wires to attach your plugs to the battery.
+So connect the negative pinhole to the negative terminal on your battery and one of the pinholes to the positive terminal on your battery.
 The lights attached to the pinhole should turn on, then repeat the same process with the other control pinholes.

 How to test a brake light switch with the multimeter?

-The larger set of pins have more current passing through them than the other two, so to carry out the test on the brake light switch, get your multimeter, connect the red probe to one of the larger pins and the black probe to the other larger pin.
+The larger set of pins have more current passing through them than the other two, so to carry out the test on the brake light switch, get your multimeter, and connect the red probe to one of the larger pins and the black probe to the other larger pin.
 Do the same to the other set of pins, and then press the switch.